 Radio 4 Woman’s Hour recently featured an interview with Carmel Napier, Chief Constable of Gwent Police in relation to the TecSOS programme.
 Follow the link above to hear the clip.

-The Partnership once again ran an event at the House of Lords this spring to highlight the work of the TecSOS programme and hear from both users of the system and evaluators of the results to date.
+House of Lords - Spring 2013 - The Partnership ran an event at the Lords highlighting the work of the TecSOS programme and hearing from both users of the system and evaluators of the results to date.
 The event on 16th April was well attended by forces as well as strategic leads.